greenEkatherine/YarpTest/README.md

 - Run application
 - Open url http://localhost:44334/Test.aspx
 - Click the button and the postback works as expected
-(This app has no https as it represents an app no certificate, behind a load balancer with the certificate, this however has no influance in the behaviour)
+(This app has no https as it represents an app with no certificate, behind a load balancer with the certificate, this however has no influance in the behaviour)

 #